YashAgrawalforproject/my-portfolio/yash portfolio/README.md

 # Personal Website Resume for Computer Science

-Edited by Sunwoo Kang
-Merged CEEVEE with KARDS from Styleshouts :)
+Designed by Yash Agrawal

-For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.
+For any questions on starting a personal website for resume, please contact yashagrawalforproject@gmail.com.

 SOURCES AND CREDITS: